testfairy/testfairy-android-studio-plugin/README.md

 and Android application module included on its very first line.

 ## Plugin Setup
+The plugin is available in [JetBrains repo](https://plugins.jetbrains.com/plugin/7845?pr=), so it can be found using Preferences/Plugins in your IDE.

+Alternatively, you can manually install the latest release:
 1. Download plugin installation from: [TestFairy Integration plugin releases](https://github.com/testfairy/testfairy-android-studio-plugin/releases)
 1. Go to Android Studio Preferences (Mac OS: Android Studio/Preferences; Others: File/Settings), and type Plugins.
 1. Click on 'Install plugin from disk...'.